whattheflukz/CADaver/readme.md

 The intent is not necessarily to create a production-ready CAD application, but to test agentic systems on a difficult problem to evaluate their abilities.

+## Method

+The project follows a strict **end-user–only evaluation model**:

+- The human operator does not read, write, or modify source code
+- All evaluation is based on observable behavior and user experience
+- The agent receives detailed product and behavior specifications, not implementation instructions

 ## How it Works

 The application is a **self-hosted, browser-based parametric CAD system** built with a modern stack: